Atascocita fatal crash suspect visited victims' memorial site

 "Through his actions, more than his words, I see real remorse," Lewis said.

-Smith faces two intoxication manslaughter charges after he told police he drank a whole MD 20/20 and then crashed Wednesday night.
+Smith faces two intoxication manslaughter charges after he told police he drank a whole bottle of MD 20/20 and then crashed Wednesday night.

 The accident killed passengers Salma Gomez and Chloe Robison, both 16.